Are you looking for things to do in Montpellier? Then continue reading!

 5. Escape the City and Head into Nature

-Lakes, beaches and green spaces are all just a short walk, tram or a cycle away from the city center.
+Lakes, beaches, and green spaces are all just a short walk, tram ride, or a cycle away from the city center.

-I love heading to Lac du Cres to relax around a beautiful blue lake, Maison de la Nature for its wildlife or heading to the beaches at La Grande Motte, Palavas-Les-Flots or Carnon-Plage.
+I love heading to Lac du Cres to relax around a beautiful blue lake, Maison de la Nature for its wildlife, or heading to the beaches at La Grande Motte, Palavas-Les-Flots and Carnon-Plage.

 If you’re heading to the beach, don’t forget to check out the pop-up bars on the beachfront – expensive, but great atmosphere.